yt-tkhs/superheroes/README.md

 # Superheroes

-Superheros is an experimental project for Kotlin multiplatform using [the Marvel Comics API](https://developer.marvel.com/).
+Superheroes is an experimental project for Kotlin multiplatform using [the Marvel Comics API](https://developer.marvel.com/).

 <br />
 <br />